hassio-addons/addon-unifi/README.md

 The private key file to use for SSL.

 **Note**: _The file MUST be stored in `/ssl/`, which is the default for Hass.io_

+### Option: `memory_max`

+This option allows you to change the amount of memory the UniFi Controller is allowed to consume.
+By default, this is limited to 1 GB.
+You might want to increase this, in order to reduce CPU load or reduce this, in order to optimize your system for lower memory usage.

+This option takes the number of Megabyte, for example, the default is 1024.

+### Option: `memory_init`

+This option allows you to change the amount of memory the UniFi Controller will initially reserve/consume when starting.
+By default, this is limited to 256M.

+This option takes the number of Megabyte, for example, the default is 512.

 ## Automated backups